NaderNemati/ecg-multilabel-classifier/README.md

 # Data

-Check out the notebook [Introduction to data handling](/notebooks/1_introduction_data_handling.ipynb) in `/notebooks/` for more information on downloading, preprocessing and splitting data.
+Feel free to explore the notebook titled Getting Started with Data Management located within the /notebooks/ directory.
+This resource provides comprehensive details about data retrieval, preprocessing, and segmentation processes.

 # In a nutshell

-If you want to preprocess data, you can do it with the `preprocess_data.py` script.
-This is not mandatory for the use of the repository, but keep in mind that if some transforms (e.g. BandPassFilter) are used during the training phase, training might slow down significantly.
-To preprocess the data, use the following command
+In case you intend to carry out data preprocessing, you have the option to utilize the preprocess_data.py script.
+Although this step is not obligatory for utilizing the repository, it's important to note that if certain transformations (such as BandPassFilter) are employed during the training phase, the training process could experience notable delays.
+To initiate data preprocessing, execute the following command:

 ```
 python preprocess_data.py